Skip to main content

 Get water quality alerts for Tennessee

-We'll notify you when new PFAS data, EPA violations, or contamination alerts affect utilities in Tennessee.
+We'll notify you when new PFAS data, EPA violations, or contamination alerts affect public water systems in Tennessee.
 One email, no spam, unsubscribe any time.

 ABOUT WATER QUALITY IN TENNESSEE

-Tennessee water quality varies by city and water system.
+Tennesseewater quality varies by city and water system.
 UCMR5 reports PFAS and related analytes; the "above limit" column uses the EPA-limit flags bundled with each analyte in our dataset (same basis as city pages).
-Here, 5 of 5 tracked cities show at least one such flag or a regulated violation count.
+Here, 3 of 5 tracked cities show at least one such flag or a regulated violation count.

 SDWIS/City reports: use each city link for full narrative, picks, and EPA Consumer Confidence Report context.